Joseph H. Lesser (1899 – 1982)

 Joe quickly became very involved with numerous organizations in town.
 He was a founder and the first President of Temple Beth El, Palm Beach County’s first Conservative synagogue.
 He was the founder and one of the first Presidents of the first local B’nai B’rith chapter, and he was a regional President of and a volunteer with the Lion’s Club for most of his life.
 Joe was also very involved with the Salvation Army, at one point serving as General Counsel.
 He was recognized by a number of organizations for his communal involvement and leadership, most notably receiving the Ben Gurion award from the State Of Israel Bonds.
 Joe stayed very active in the community and continued to practice law until his death in 1982.

 Joseph Lesser established the Firm’s beginnings, both in terms of professional service and dedication the clients’ needs, as well as setting the finest example of the importance of community service.
-The attorneys at Lesser, Lesser, Landy & Smith, PLLC have continued this tradition of service to our clients, community involvement, and dedication to professionalism.
+The lawyers at Lesser, Lesser, Landy & Smith, PLLC have continued this tradition of service to our clients, community involvement, and dedication to professionalism.